Mai Chau Northwest Vietnam, Vietnam Travel Guide

 City exploration and street life.

-Cultural immersion, rural charm, trekking, terraced fields.
+Cultural immersion, the charm of the countryside, trekking, terraced fields.

 Karst landscapes, river tours, cruising.